Fire services

 More information:

 Don't interfere in local political processes or take part in political activity.
-If you do, you'll face fines, detention, or deportation.
+If you do, you'll face fines, arrest, detention, or deportation.

 Timor-Leste doesn't recognise de facto or same-sex relationships.